firstdraft/appdev-lessons/lessons/loops.md

 p len
 ```

+What do you expect the output of this program to be?
+Try to interpret the program yourself before you ask Ruby to.

 <div class="experiment">

   [Click here for a REPL to try it.](https://repl.it/@raghubetina/loops-conditionally-doing-something-once){target="_blank"}
 </div>

-What do you expect the output of the program to be when you click run?
-Try to interpret the program yourself before you ask Ruby to.

-Okay, now you can click "▶ Run".
+Hopefully you clicked "▶ Run".
 Did you guess right?

 We start off with a blank array, `numbers`.
 If its length is less than `10` (this is true, since length is currently `0`), we push a new random number into it.